Gilgandra

 Gilgandra has shown very soft population growth performance across periods assessed by AreaSearch

-Gilgandra's population, as of Aug 2025, is approximately 4,450, reflecting a growth of 52 people since the 2021 Census.
-The 2021 Census reported a population of 4,398.
-This increase is inferred from ABS data showing an estimated resident population of 4,411 in June 2024 and additional validated new addresses since then.
-This results in a population density ratio of 0.80 persons per square kilometer.
-Gilgandra's growth rate of 1.2% since the census is comparable to its SA4 region's growth of 3.2%.
-Natural growth contributed approximately 52.6% of overall population gains recently.
+Gilgandra's population is around 4,452 as of November 2025.
+This reflects an increase of 54 people since the 2021 Census, which reported a population of 4,398 people.
+The change is inferred from the estimated resident population of 4,409 in June 2024 and an additional 60 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.80 persons per square kilometer.
+Gilgandra's 1.2% growth since census positions it within 2.2 percentage points of the SA4 region (3.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, contributing approximately 52.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate a decline in overall population by 455 persons by 2041, but growth is anticipated in specific age cohorts, notably the 75 to 84 age group with an expected increase of 27 people.
+Projections indicate a decline in overall population by 455 persons by 2041, but growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to expand by 27 people.

 Frequently Asked Questions - Population